Maina Ramulu

 Maina Ramulu (born 1976) is an Indian serial killer who murdered 16 to 18 women in India during three to four separate murder sprees.

 Between 2003 and 2009, Ramulu murdered nine women in Hyderabad, India.
 He was later caught given a life sentence, but he escaped from a psychiatric hospital in 2011 and murdered five more women.
 In 2013, Ramulu was caught again and received a life sentence.
 However, after filing an appeal with the Telangana high court, he was released from prison in 2018 and murdered two more women that year.
 Ramulu was released again and is now suspected of murdering two more women in 2020.

 Early life

-Ramulu was born in Arulta village, Telangana, India.
+Ramulu was born in Arutla village, Telangana, India.
 When he was older, he worked as a stone-cutter.

 When Maina Ramulu was 21-years-old, his family arranged a marriage for him.
 However, a few days after their wedding, his wife eloped with another man.
 This caused Ramulu to develop a hatred for women.
 He started to harass women, and began murdering them in 2003.